 For FHA, VA or USDA loans, borrowers must be 12 months into their payout schedule and have made timely payments throughout that time.
 There also needs to be permission from the court that assigned the payment plan.

 If you have multiple bankruptcies on your credit report, it can be several years until you become eligible for another mortgage.

 If you’ve had more than one bankruptcy in the previous 7 years, you’ll be looking at a wait time of around 5 years before you can apply for a new conventional mortgage.
 Your application will only be processed after 3 years have passed since your last discharge date.

 FHA, VA and USDA

 There’s no set wait time for a FHA, VA or USDA loans if you have multiple bankruptcies on your credit report.

 If you’re thinking about taking out a new mortgage, contact the team at CS Bank today to discuss your eligibility.
 Every financial situation is unique and our lenders have years of experience working with borrowers from all backgrounds, even those with bad credit.

-Contact us today to speak with our lending team about conventional mortgages, FHA loans, VA loans, USDA rural development loans, and our Fresh Start loan options.
+Contact us today to speak with our lending team about conventional mortgages, FHA loans, VA loans, USDA rural development loans.